junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass breathes heavily, his chest rising up and down with rhythms of a tide.
 Dean feels just as shitty and can't stop beating himself in his mind.

 "Ready to take a walk?"
-He tries to use a light joking tone but fails, the concern and worry leak from his eyes into his voice.
+He means to use a light joking tone but fails, the concern and worry leaking from his eyes into his voice.

 Cass finally opens his eyes and looks back.
 Dean thinks even the blue in his eyes fades somewhat with the lack of grace, but maybe it's just the effect of the light.